Batiste Dry Shampoo Cancer Lawsuit

 dry shampoo lawsuit

 The lawsuits emphasize that benzene is not mentioned among the active or inactive ingredients listed on product labels.
 Benzene is a component of crude oil, gasoline, and cigarette smoke and poses a significant health hazard.
-The complaints assert that the defendants have either misrepresented their products as being benzene-free or failed to disclose the presence of benzene.
+The complaints assert that the defendants have misrepresented their products as benzene-free or failed to disclose the presence of benzene.
 Moreover, If the defendants had met their quality assurance obligations, they would have identified the benzene contamination promptly.
 Also, if the defendants had adequately tested for benzene and other toxins, they would have discovered that their products contained benzene levels above the FDA’s limit.

 On October 31, 2022, Valisure, an independent laboratory, submitted a citizen petition to the FDA detailing its detection of high benzene levels in specific batches of certain dry shampoo products.
 Of the 148 batches from 34 brands tested, Valisure found that 70 percent, including Sun Bum, Paul Mitchell, and Batiste dry shampoos, contained benzene.

-While the FDA allows for up to two parts per million (ppm) of benzene in certain drug products if its use is unavoidable, the benzene levels in the defendants’ products far exceed this limit.
+While the FDA allows up to two parts per million (ppm) of benzene in certain drug products if its use is unavoidable, the benzene levels in the defendants’ products far exceed this limit.
 The lawsuits argue that the dry shampoos need not contain any benzene at all.
 Valisure further contends that any significant detection of benzene in these dry shampoos, which contain no active pharmaceutical ingredient for therapeutic purposes, could be deemed unacceptable.

 The class action lawsuits aim to represent consumers nationwide who bought the allegedly contaminated Sun Bum, Paul Mitchell, or Batiste dry shampoos for personal or household use, not for resale.
 These lawsuits underscore the importance of manufacturers’ responsibility to maintain product safety, transparency, and legal compliance.